amikami102/amikami102.github.io/_posts/2019-04-02-intro_pizza_to_the_polls.md

 <blockquote class="twitter-tweet"><p lang="ja" dir="ltr">Pizza 1300 S Grand Ave, Santa Ana, CA 92705, USA?<br>. ∧＿∧ <br> (´･ω･)<br>　 |　⌒Ｙ⌒　/ /<br>　 \ヽ　 ｜　 ﾉ／<br>　　＼ ﾄー🍕ーｲ /<br>　　 ｜ ミ土彡 ｜<br> <br>5 pizzas ABSOLUTELY <br> <br>via <a href="https://t.co/34xXjQiPJc">https://t.co/34xXjQiPJc</a></p>&mdash; Pizza to the Polls (@PizzaToThePolls) <a href="https://twitter.com/PizzaToThePolls/status/1060035393968660480?ref_src=twsrc%5Etfw">November 7, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Using Twitter API, I have scraped their midterm election tweets and parsed out the polling location addresses.
 In other words, I have a nonrandom sample of polling locations that a.) had long lines but b.) also had social media-savvy voters waiting in those lines.
-My goal is to merge compare these polling locations with other polling locations to evaluate how local governments are administering electoral process.
-In the United States, the party that controls state legislatures tend to have overwhelming opportunity to manipulate the electoral process in their favor through redistricting, legislations, and administration.
+For each of these locations, I want to identify the closest ten polling locations that did not have long lines.
+My goal is to test whether it is possible to predict this from the demographic features of the communities near the polling locations.

 ## About Pizza to the Polls